-As logical supplement to ISO 26262 (“Road Vehicles – Functional Safety”) and ISO 21448 (“SOTIF”) forms a mutually complementary unit.
-The already known “Functional Safety” in ISO 26262 is being extended to cover the “Functional Performance” to create a framework for solutions on the way to Automated Driving vehicle functionalities.
-The newly created standard ISO DIS 21448:2021 (Draft International Standard) is expected to be published as a released ISO standard in 2022/23.
+As a logical extension of ISO 26262 (“Road Vehicles – Functional Safety”), the ISO 21448 (“SOTIF”) forms a mutually complementary unit.
+The well-known "Functional Safety" of ISO 26262 is expanded to include the aspect of "Functional Performance" in order to create a framework for current and future solutions for the implementation of highly automated driving functions.

 To ensure that you are already familiar with the future requirements of ISO 21448, SGS-TÜV Saar is offering a training course on the SOTIF standard, in which we will introduce the standard’s requirements and illustrate how to implement these requirements with the help of an example.
 Since the safety life cycle of ISO 26262 forms the basis for the SOTIF process, the additional requirements of the SOTIF standard are presented based on this.

 The training is designed to last 2 days and can be completed with the SOTIF PRO qualification.

 - Introduction to SOTIF, connection with Functional Safety, SOTIF management & processes